 Thin Liquid Films, Foams, Emulsions and Nano-particle Suspensions

 Stability of thin liquid films containing surfactants, proteins, polymer latexes, or nano-particles is being investigated using reflected light microinterferometric techniques.
 These experiments have revealed for the first time the formation of "ordered" microstructures inside the film over distances of the order of one thousand Angstroms.
 This microstructure within the film is shown to provide a new mechanism for stabilizing dispersed phase systems.
 Monte Carlo and Molecular Dynamic simulations are conducted to verify the experimental observations.
 Important technological factors affecting the ordered microstructure formation and stability of colloidal dispersions such as foam, and emulsion and colloidal suspensions using nanoparticles are being investigated.
-The National Science Foundation, which is funding his research, awarded Dr. Wasan a special creativity award for this work and he was elected to the National Academy of Engineering, the highest professional honor for engineers, for his research accomplishments.
+The National Science Foundation, which funded his research, awarded Wasan a special creativity award for this work and he was elected to the National Academy of Engineering, the highest professional honor for engineers, for his research accomplishments.

 Wetting, Spreading and Adhesion of Nanofluids on Solid Surfaces